vs-de/ezap_core/README.md

 ## Usage

-Ezap is currently reviewed and cleaned to get out of the works-for-me(/one purpose) stage.
+Ezap is constantly reviewed and extended by my humble self.
-Usage will be demonstrated with example code in 'ezap\_demos' repos soon.
+Usage will be demonstrated increasingly in the [demos](https://github.com/vs-de/ezap_demos)-repos.

 To start ezap just run this(be="bundle exec"):